tsoftwareinc/libshogi/README.md

    If your processor supports BMI2 (`cat /proc/cpuinfo | grep bmi2`
    says something - on linux) you should use native PEXT instruction for the better performance.
-To do this, you may specify this option as:
+To do this, specify the option as:

 ```
    BMI2    = y